 Of important note, Beverly Hills is also a village of artists.
 Beverly Hills has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Beverly Hills’s character.

 Also of interest is that Beverly Hills has more people living here who work in computers and math than 95% of the places in the US.

-Beverly Hills is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Beverly Hills doesn't have a public transportation system that people use for their commute.

 If knowledge is power, Beverly Hills is a pretty powerful place.
 71.81% of the adults in Beverly Hills have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Beverly Hills in 2018 was $67,301, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $269,204 for a family of four.